What is a Year-End Bonus?

-A year-end bonus is extragiven to an employee, typically as a reward for helping the company achieve financial goals.
+A year-end bonus is extra money given to an employee, typically as a reward for helping the company achieve financial goals.

 Year-end bonuses are intended to be motivational tools that encourage employees to keep goals in mind and take action in their everyday work to help the company achieve those goals.

-It is important to note, however, that year-end bonuses are generally taxed as , which means a $10,000 bonus can easily become a $6,000 bonus if the recipient's federal and state tax rates total 40%.
+It is important to note, however, that year-end bonuses are generally taxed as income, which means a $10,000 bonus can easily become a $6,000 bonus if the recipient's federal and state tax rates total 40%.